 You are invited to an eight-week intensive training in Hand in Hand Parenting.
 This program is designed for professionals like you, psychologists, therapists, social workers, teachers, early childhood professionals, medical professionals, members of the clergy, and parent outreach workers.
-Your choice of class sessions.
 20 CEUs available from the California Board of Behavioral Sciences.
 Course fee $747.
 The online classroom is open and ready for you now.
 Join one of our small-group mentoring calls.
 The registration deadline for the September session is Monday, August 28th.

 eight-week intensive course

 Our research based approach is trusted by over a million parents worldwide